-- i Development affecting designated sites and biodiversity assets, including protected and priority species, will apply the mitigation hierarchy as required by the NPPF; - j All mitigation, compensation and enhancement measures should have regard to the requirements of Policy SP14, the Dover District Green Infrastructure Strategy and the Local Nature Recovery Strategy.
+- i Development affecting designated sites and biodiversity assets, including protected and priority species, will apply the mitigation hierarchy and so will only be permitted if it can be demonstrated that: - There are no alternative solutions - The adverse effects are unavoidable - Measures are taken to mitigate for, or as a last resort, compensate for the adverse effects - There is an overall biodiversity net gain, and - If there are any residual adverse effects which cannot be avoided, mitigated or compensated for, the benefits of the development must clearly outweigh the adverse effects on the nature conservation value and any broader impacts on national and local designations. - j Mitigation measures will be required to be delivered on-site, unless special circumstances dictate that off-site compensation is more appropriate.
+Financial contributions, in lieu of on-site mitigation, will only be considered as a last resort and in very exceptional circumstances, and where it is demonstrated that the proposed compensation is deliverable and effective in mitigating the harm identified. - k All mitigation, compensation and enhancement measures should comply with the requirements of Policy SP14 and with the Dover District Green Infrastructure Strategy.

-- 3.274 This policy will be applied to all proposals relevant to the policy criteria. - 3.275 Where applicable, the Council will undertake 'project level' Habitats Regulations Assessments.
+3.279 This policy will be applied to all proposals relevant to the policy criteria.

+3.280 Where applicable, the Council will undertake 'project level' Habitats Regulations Assessments.
 Applicants will be required to submit supporting information to enable the Council to do so.

-For sites allocated in the Plan, if there is a requirement to carry out a project level assessment to meet the requirements of SP13, this has been set out in the site-specific policy. - 3.276 A Zone of Influence for consideration of functionally linked land in respect of point d of the policy is identified in the Local Plan HRA as 5km for Thanet Coast and Sandwich Bay SPA.
-For Site Allocations within this Zone of Influence a requirement for overwintering bird surveys is included in the Site Allocation Policy. - 3.277 Where necessary, due to the presence of designated sites, areas and / or biodiversity assets, including the presence of habitats and features on or around a development site that indicate the potential for protected or priority species to be present, planning application submissions will need to include all relevant ecological surveys and baseline information, along with proposals for addressing the requirements of this policy.
-This will ensure that the Council can address legislative and policy requirements in the decision. - 3.278 Comprehensive visitor survey information for the Dover to Kingsdown Cliffs SAC will be updated in conjunction with the National Trust at least every five years following the adoption of this Plan as part of ongoing work with the National Trust, as owners and managers of most this SAC, and other partners to manage recreational pressures at this site. - 3.279 Natural England's view will be sought in respect of proposals with potential to impact statutory designated sites.
-Natural England Standing Advice will be reviewed where relevant. - 3.280 Proposals close to ancient woodland will be expected to incorporate undeveloped (and outside of domestic curtilage) buffers of a minimum 15 metres.
+3.281 Zones of Influence for consideration of functionally linked land in respect of point d of the policy are identified in the Local Plan HRA as 15km for Thanet Coast and Sandwich Bay SPA and Ramsar, 15km for Dungeness, Romney Marsh and Rye Bay SPA and 2km for Stodmarsh SPA and Ramsar.
+For site allocations within these Zones of Influence a requirement for overwintering bird surveys is included in the Site Allocation Policy.

+3.282 Where necessary, due to the presence of designated sites, areas and / or biodiversity assets, including the presence of habitats and features on or around a development site that indicate the potential for protected or priority species to be present, planning application submissions will need to include all relevant ecological surveys and baseline information, along with proposals for addressing the requirements of this policy.
+This will ensure that the Council can address legislative and policy requirements in the decision.

+3.283 Natural England's view will be sought in respect of proposals with potential to impact statutory designated sites.
+Natural England Standing Advice will be reviewed where relevant.

+3.284 Proposals close to ancient woodland will be expected to incorporate undeveloped (and outside of domestic curtilage) buffers of a minimum 15 metres.
 Wider buffers will be sought where the site circumstances indicate particularly sensitive ancient woodland areas and / or potential for significant levels of public access.

-Strategic Policy 14 - Enhancing Green Infrastructure and Biodiversity (SP14)
+Strategic Policy 14 - Enhancing Green Infrastructure and Biodiversity

-3.281 To conserve and enhance the District's biodiversity and green infrastructure, including natural and semi-natural rural and urban green spaces, nature conservation sites, green corridors, parks and gardens, amenity green spaces, and to enhance ecological connectivity between them, delivering a net gain in biodiversity.
+3.285 To conserve and enhance the District's biodiversity and green infrastructure, including natural and semi-natural rural and urban green spaces, nature conservation sites, green corridors, parks and gardens, amenity green spaces, and to enhance ecological connectivity between them, delivering a net gain in biodiversity.